Enjoy sex like you used to

 Here are some of these alternatives.

 Penis pumps are devices that use vacuum pressure to temporarily help you achieve and maintain an erection.
-In the short-term, they may make your erection firmer and bigger than usual but can’t permanently lengthen your penis.
+In the short term, they may make your erection firmer and bigger than usual, but they can’t permanently lengthen your penis.

 Surgery is usually a last resort option.

-Kegels are exercises for strengthening your pelvic floor muscles.
-They can potentially help improve bladder and bowel function.
-And some research suggests they may help treat ED or premature ejaculation.
+Kegels are exercises for strengthening pelvic floor muscles.
+They can potentially help improve bladder and bowel function, and some research suggests they may help treat ED or premature ejaculation.

 But these exercises can’t make your penis longer.

 Penile fillers, just like facial fillers, involve injecting substances like hyaluronic acid into the penis.
-They don’t increase length but can make your flaccid and erect penis look thicker.
+They don’t increase length, but can make your penis look thicker when it’s both flaccid and erect.
 Possible risks include swelling, lumps, pain, and changes in appearance.

 It’s important to consult a healthcare professional to manage expectations and determine if fillers are suitable for you.